JUSTFAITH PROGRAMS

 COST

 Justice, Peace, and Integrity of Creation (JPIC) will be subsidizing the cost of this program.
-Participants will only be responsible for paying the cost of their reading materials for the course.
+We will also order the reading materials/resources in bulk from the JustFaith program after registration.
+Participants will only be responsible for paying the cost of their reading materials for the course, which can be purchased from the parish when they arrive.
+JustFaith estimates the cost for the books to be approximately $49 per person for the 2 books for the course.
+If you decide to purchase them on your own, please let us know in advance.
 The JPIC has financial support available for those in need who are unable to afford the cost of these texts, so please contact us if you need assistance.
-The books/resources will be ordered in bulk from the JustFaith program after registration.
-Participants can purchase them from the parish when they arrive.
-If you decide to purchase them on your own, please let us know in advance.
 BOOKS/RESOURCES INCLUDE

 |

-This program is grounded in Catholic social teaching: together, participants will learn about Church’s commitment to those who are poor and marginalized and discern the specific ways in which they are called to be a part of this greater mission.
-Your group will emerge from this program with a transformed understanding of who they are as God’s children and how God is calling them to use their lives.
-The program consists of eight 2-hour sessions to be held on Tuesday evenings (6:30 pm to 8:30 pm) in Immaculata’s “Youth Ministry” room (2222).
+The program consists of ten total sessions: Eight 2-hour sessions to be held on Thursday evenings (6:30 pm to 8:30 pm) in Immaculata’s “Youth Ministry” room (2222).
 An additional one-day retreat and an immersion experience will each be held on Saturdays.
 We are requesting that everyone registering for the program be able to attend all sessions.
 Space is limited.
-To register, please email Ken Chiha.
+Participation in Part I of JustFaith in the Fall was NOT required to join us for this session.
 PROGRAM GOALS

 SESSIONS INCLUDE